European Union (EU) - Export requirements for fish and seafood

 Safe Food for Canadian (SFC) licensed vessels landing fish in EU

-The guidance provided in this section applies to product certification for fish products landed by SFCR licensed fishing vessels at a Border Control Post (BCP) which follows EU certification requirements.
+The guidance provided in this section applies to product certification for fish products landed by SFC licensed fishing vessels at a Border Control Post (BCP) which follows EU certification requirements.

 Eligible